Sajani99/Sajani99/README.md

-- 👋 Hi, I’m @Sajani99
+- 👋 Hi, I’m Sajani Gandhira
-- 👀 I’m interested in ...
+- 👀 I’m interested in both IT and Management paths
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently following Management and IT degree (undergraduate)
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on
-- 📫 How to reach me ...
+- 📫 Contact me sajanahewapathirana@gmail.com

 <!---
 Sajani99/Sajani99 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.